All employers have certain legal responsibilities and obligations to meet relating to workplace health and safety (HSE).

-There is a universal need to take the right precautions and reduce the risks of danger in the workplace.
+For this reason, there is a universal need to take the right precautions and reduce the risks of danger in the workplace.

-That means all employers must provide their staff with a safe working environment and take steps to reduce accidents.
+Simply put, it means all employers must provide their staff with a safe working environment and take steps to reduce accidents.

 Information in the section addresses farm vehicles health and safety and its associated risks.
 Common types of accidents and fatalities on farms involve farming vehicles and machinery.

-HSE WORKPLACE REGULATIONS: Contact HSE for advice and information on work-related health and safety.
+You can contact HSE for advice and information on work-related health and safety.
 You can also make a complaint and report work injuries or illnesses.

 Health and Safety Executive